 John’s success with me is only halfway, but that’s irrelevant.
 His success—as has been mentioned by newspaper critics in reviews far more “golden” (John’s word) than mine—lies a great deal in his specialty, which is making tweaks to the sound of works already popular and time-honored, music that almost everybody recognizes but almost no one (unless they’re pop music geeks and/or worked at ASCAP, like me) can quite place, except in personal terms of memory or sentiment.
 This music is comprised of standard pieces from the hybrid field of Classic Broadway/Hollywood Musical Theater/Film, as well as orchestrated tunes from The Great American Songbook which, by the way, is truly American and truly great.
 Works from the surprisingly large repertoire of English Light Music are also in John’s wheelhouse though, and it is where I have responded the most joyfully to my beloved conductor, as English Light Music has been the secret musical delight of my life, ever since I bounced up and down to Captain Kangaroo (@47:00) in my playpen.

 So…here it is/soon will be.
 Here’s hoping that this album will please John’s fans as well as bring him new ones.
 But most of all, of course, here’s hoping it brings a smile to John’s dear face.

-Available here FREE in pdf right after John formally debuts the reformed Sinfonia of London at the Royal Albert for the 2021 BBC Proms on 4 September.
+Available here FREE in pdf shortly after John formally debuts the reformed Sinfonia of London at the Royal Albert for the 2021 BBC Proms on 4 September.